 2 large peaches, peeled, pitted and sliced into 1/3” pieces

-In medium bowl, beat eggs and add remaining ingredients.
+- In medium bowl, whisk together eggs with milk, Amaretto, and cinnamon.
 Beat well.

-Layer bread and peaches in casserole dish and pour egg mixture over all, stirring just a bit to make sure all ingredients are wet.
+- Layer torn cut rolls and peaches in casserole dish and pour egg mixture over all, stirring just a bit to make sure all ingredients are wet.
 If some bread/peaches are sticking out on top, it’s fine.